ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 ## Interpreting the Output

-The output from the code is a `pandas.DataFrame` containing a frequency table with the counts having been affected by perturbation, as specified in the ptable.
+The output from the code is a `pandas.DataFrame` containing a frequency table with the perturbed counts, as specified in the ptable.

-For most ptables, the most obvious effect will be that all counts less than the threshold will have been removed.
-Removing counts below a threshold is a condition of exporting data from IDS and many other secure environments.
+For most ptables, the most obvious effect will be that all counts lower than the threshold of 10 will have been removed.
+Supressing counts below the threshold is a condition that need to be met when exporting data from IDS and many other secure environments such as SRS.

 The table will be in the following format: